-2.2 Risk management
+2.3 Risk management

-On the basis of the findings of the risk assessment, FSANZ has considered a number of risk management responses to matters relating to foods derived from canola line LBFLFK sold in Australia and New Zealand.
+On the basis of the findings of the risk assessment, FSANZ considered a number of risk management responses to matters relating to foods derived from canola line LBFLFK sold in Australia and New Zealand.

-2.2.1 Regulatory approval
+2.3.1 Regulatory approval

 Canola line LBFLFK is a GM food for Code purposes as it is developed from 'an organism that has been modified using gene technology'.
-FSANZ is proposing to list canola line LBFLFK in the table to subsection S26-3(4).
-If approved, the proposed amendment would provide permission for the sale and use of food derived from canola line LBFLFK as a GM food in accordance with the Code.
+The approved draft variation lists canola line LBFLFK in the table to subsection S26-3(4).
+Following gazettal, this will provide permission for the sale and use of food derived from canola line LBFLFK as a GM food in accordance with the Code.

-The applicant is not seeking permission for food derived from canola line LBFLFK to be used as an ingredient in infant formula products and the application did not include specific data on its safety in the infant population.
-Additionally, based on composition information available under Supporting Document 2, Table 1 Levels of EPA, DPA and DHA (as % of total FAs) in LBFLFK oil, conventional canola oils and fish oils, oil from canola line LBFLFK does not meet the Code requirements relating to the use of LC-PUFA in infant formula products.
+The applicant did not seek permission for food derived from canola line LBFLFK to be used as an ingredient in infant formula products and the application did not include specific data on its safety in the infant population.
+Additionally, based on composition information available under SD2, Table 1 Levels of EPA, DPA and DHA (as % of total FAs) in LBFLFK oil, conventional canola oils and fish oils, oil from canola line LBFLFK does not meet the Code requirements relating to the use of LC-PUFA in infant formula products.
 Specifically, oil derived from canola line LBFLFK does not comply with paragraph 2.9.1-11(1)(d) (as it contains more EPA than DHA) and section S29-8 (as total FA content from the n-3 LC-PUFAs is more than 1% total FAs).

-FSANZ is therefore proposing to prohibit the use of oil from canola line LBFLFK in infant formula products, which is consistent with the permission under S26-3 for oil derived from DHA canola line NS-B50027-4.
+The approved amendment is therefore specific to the population group assessed, and is not approved for use as an ingredient in infant formula products.
+This is consistent with the permission under S26-3 for oil derived from DHA canola line NS-B50027-4.

-2.2.3 Labelling
+2.3.2 Labelling

-2.2.3.1 Requirement to be labelled as 'genetically modified'
+2.3.2.1 Requirement to be labelled as 'genetically modified'

-In accordance with the labelling provisions in Standard 1.5.2 (see Section 1.3 of this report), food for sale derived from a GM food, such as canola line LBFLFK, would be required to be labelled as 'genetically modified' if (among other things) the GM food:
+In accordance with the labelling provisions in Standard 1.5.2 (see Section 1.3 of this report), food for sale derived from a GM food, such as canola line LBFLFK, will be required to be labelled as 'genetically modified' if (among other things) the GM food: